cse110-sp24-group05/ai-slot-machine-experiment/step1/candidate-027/notes.md

 Bugs:
   -
+  - If your bet was 25T but you only had 20T left, the game would immediately trigger RUNWAY EXHAUSTED — even though you could still afford 5–10T spins.

 Interesting behavior:
+-
   - the temp control, below 0.7, is play safe and boring. above 1.5 is chaotic and on fire